Yes (band)

 Yes are one of the most successful, influential, and longest-lasting progressive rock bands.
-They have sold 13.5 million RIAA-certified albums in the U.S., as well as more than 30 million albums worldwide.
-In 1985, they won a Grammy Award for Best Rock Instrumental Performance with "Cinema", and received five Grammy nominations between 1985 and 1992.
+Their discography spans 23 studio albums, with 13.5 million Recording Industry Association of America (RIAA)-certified albums sold in the US and more than 30 million worldwide.
+In 1985, they won a Grammy Award for Best Rock Instrumental Performance with "Cinema".
 They were ranked No. 94 on VH1's 100 Greatest Artists of Hard Rock.
-Their discography spans 22 studio albums.
-In April 2017, Yes were inducted into the Rock and Roll Hall of Fame, which chose to induct current and former members Anderson, Squire, Bruford, Kaye, Howe, Wakeman, White, and Rabin.
+In April 2017, Yes—represented by Anderson, Bruford, Kaye, Howe, Wakeman, White, and Rabin, with Squire honored posthumously—were inducted into the Rock and Roll Hall of Fame.